albin-johansson/centurion/docs/pages/introduction.rst

 Why use Centurion?
 ------------------
-Centurion is written in modern C++20, which means that the API is much more expressive, type-safe and easy-to-use than raw SDL2, which is written in C.
+Centurion is written in modern C++17, which means that the API is much more expressive, type-safe and easy-to-use than raw SDL2, which is written in C.
 By using Centurion effectively, there's no need to worry about memory leaks and ownership of  resources!
 By using Centurion you will write type-safe, expressive and efficient code.
+Furthermore, Centurion is header-only, which makes installing the library to your project very simple.

 Getting started
 ---------------